mitchmac/ServerlessWP/readme.md

 PASSWORD
 HOST
 ```
 For more information about creating environment variables, see [here for Vercel](https://vercel.com/docs/concepts/projects/environment-variables) and [here for Netlify](https://docs.netlify.com/environment-variables/overview/).
-Remember to redeploy your project after updating the environment variables.
+Remember to redeploy your project after updating the environment variables if you update them after initially deploying your project.

 4. (optional) File and media uploads can be enabled using the included WP Offload Media Lite for Amazon S3 plugin.
 S3 setup details can be found [here](https://deliciousbrains.com/wp-offload-media/doc/amazon-s3-quick-start-guide/).
 The wp-config.php file is setup to use the following environment variables for use by the plugin:
 ```